-After years of armed conflict and instability, the health sector in some areas of Iraq has almost ground to a halt.
+After years of armed conflict and instability, the health sector in Iraq is struggling to get back on its feet.
 Many health facilities are destroyed and those still operating lack medical supplies and qualified health workers.
-MSF works across Iraq in the governorates of Dohuk, Erbil, Sulaymaniyah, Diyala, Ninewa, Kirkuk, Salaheddin, Anbar, Babel and Baghdad.

 We provide antenatal and postnatal care, as well as services for complicated and non-complicated deliveries, and family planning.

 War-related trauma cases are decreasing but the security situation remains fragile.
-At our emergency field hospital in Qayyarah, northern Iraq, we've recently treated people wounded in clashes between Iraqi and Peshmerga forces.
+We opened a second operating theatre at our emergency field hospital in Qayyarah, northern Iraq, in March 2018.
 We've also provided hospitals in Erbil, Zakho and Dohuk with medical supplies for treating the wounded.

 Many trauma patients will need multiple surgeries, regular dressing changes, pain management, and physiotherapy.
 MSF has built a post-operative care facility in Mosul and opened a medical rehabilitation centre in Baghdad.
 Improving patients' post-surgical recovery processes will help prevent complications and physical and psychological impairments.